Also see Brazil Ministers

 from assuming an executive office during the six-month period before the

-She became the first (and so far only) female Supreme Court Judge (Ministra do
+the first female Supreme Court Judge (Ministra do

 the 4th

-Regional Federal Court from 1989 and before that she Federal Attorney and as an
+Regional Federal Court from 1989 and Federal Attorney and as an

 Assistant to the Attorney General of the State of Rio Grande do Sul.